Ike Lassiter: Professional career

 He ended his NFL career with the Boston / New England Patriots in 1970 and 1971.
 Lassiter was traded to the Washington Redskins in 1972, but did not make the team.
 He sat out the next two seasons, but played for the Jacksonville Sharks in 1974 in the World Football League.

+Personal life

+He attended St. Augustine's College, where he received a bachelor's degree in physical education.

+Death

 He retired to Oakland, California and died on February 15, 2015.